1945 Hungarian parliamentary election: Aftermath

 After the election, on 9 November the four major parties divided the portfolios.
-The arrangement, in which the Smallholders took the Interior while the Communists obtained Finance, was rejected by Soviet Foreign Minister Vyacheslav Molotov, who instructed Voroshilov to renegotiate Interior and a deputy premier post for the Communists.
+The arrangement, in which the Smallholders took the Interior Ministry while the Communists obtained the Finance Ministry, was rejected by Soviet Foreign Minister Vyacheslav Molotov, who instructed Voroshilov to renegotiate the Interior Ministry and a deputy premier post for the Communists.
 A debate on the form of the state also ensued; Mindszenty led a vigorous monarchist campaign but despite some uncertainty among the Smallholders, a republic was chosen.

-The Smallholders' leader, Zoltán Tildy, was elected president on 1 February 1946, while Ferenc Nagy became Prime Minister of a government in which the Smallholders had half the portfolios.
-The Communists received the Interior (László Rajk) and Deputy Premier (Mátyás Rákosi) posts, as well as transport and social welfare.
+Smallholders' leader Zoltán Tildy was elected president on 1 February 1946, while Ferenc Nagy became Prime Minister of a government in which the Smallholders held half the portfolios.
+The Communists received the Interior Ministry (László Rajk) and Deputy Premier (Mátyás Rákosi) posts, as well as transport and social welfare.
 Control of the Interior Ministry and especially the security police helped the Communists marginalise political opponents one by one.
 Selected assassinations, sabotage of opposition parties' offices and the closure of Catholic youth organisations were among the methods employed.